cliffano/couchtato/README.md

                 }
             },
             "count-by-field": function (c, doc) {
-                // the final count values will be displayed at the end of the iteration c.count(doc.city);
+                // the final count values will be displayed at the end of the run c.count(doc.city);
             },
             "anything-you-want": function (c, doc) {